AudreyZJ/AudreyZJ-blog/aboutme/index.md

 </div>

 <p style="margin-top: 10px;">
 I am <b>Zhang, Audrey J</b>, currently living in Hong Kong.
-I have a Masters degree in 'Computer Science' from The University of Hong Kong (Hong Kong), a Bachelors degree in 'Software Engineering' from Northwestern Polytechnical University (China) and have been programming / coding / developing R&D software applications, business management systems (both for work) and fun stuff (pet projects and other stuff for game and learning, etc) for more than 4 years.
+I have a Masters degree in 'Computer Science' from The University of Hong Kong (Hong Kong), and have been programming / coding / developing R&D software applications, business management systems (both for work) and fun stuff (pet projects and other stuff for game and learning, etc) for more than 4 years.
 <br/><br/>

 I  have always been fascinated with science & technology and am curious about many creative things.
 I am also fascinated by different cultures and like to travel, experience difference fields and understand the world in a better way.